inesc-id-esw/advice/index.md

 Replace `${annotation.name}` the name fully-qualified class name of your annotation.

-Replace `${advice.factory.class}` the name fully-qualified class name of your `AdviceFactory`.
-If the `${advice.factory.class}` is not provided or if the provided class cannot be found, them the annotation processor will look for the default `pt.ist.esw.advice.impl.ClientAdviceFactory`.
+Replace `${advice.factory.name}` the fully-qualified class name of your `AdviceFactory`.
+This is an optional parameter.
+It should be absent when
+either:

+  * The default factory is provided: `pt.ist.esw.advice.impl.ClientAdviceFactory`

+  * The annotation itself defines the following property: `Class<? extends AdviceFactory<T>> adviceFactory()` where `T` is the annotation's type.

+The annotation processor will lookup the required factory in the following
+order:

+  1. The `adviseFactory()` property
+  2. The class provided in the argument `-f`
+  3. The default `ClientAdviceFactory`

 # Contact